More evidence shows that lockdowns have been detrimental to children’s mental health

 For Minnesota to ensure the continuation of the adoption of telehealth, it will require first and foremost the state to ensure a more friendly regulatory environment.
 Currently, mental health providers have extensively adopted telehealth as a way to reach Minnesotan patients partly due to the licensing waiver that Governor Walz instituted for out of state providers.
 This means that after the emergency period is over, outside mental health providers will not be able to provide services to Minnesotan patients.

 It is important the legislature ensures that should not happen.
 And that will be possible if changes made during the emergency period are made permanent.
 And in addition, the legislature should revise other regulations that affect remote access to healthcare, like licensing.
-This includes, but is not limited to, licensing rules for providers from outside of the state outside of Mental health care.
+This includes, but is not limited to, licensing rules for providers from outside of the state mental health care providers.
 If Minnesota can recognize health care providers licensed from out of state, that will expand the remote choice of options for rural residents.